mrbumpy409/SoundFont-Spec-Test/README.md

 ### Test #5: Modulation LFO

 You should hear the volume oscillating at a moderate speed (4 Hz).
-The LFO depth value is set to 6 dB, which means the sample volume should oscillate between +6 dB and -6 dB.
+The LFO depth value is set to **6 dB**, which means the sample volume should oscillate between +6 dB and -6 dB.
 In a waveform view, the volume oscillation should appear as a triangle wave.

-* **Test A:** Velocity = 127.
+* **Test A:** Velocity = **127**.
 On Sound Blaster hardware with no attenuation to the sound at instrument or preset level, the sound cannot be further amplified.
 Therefore, the LFO will only cause a reduction in volume, but never a boost.
 In a waveform view, the volume peaks will appear to be "chopped off".
 See the notes for [test 12](#test-12-negative-attenuation-amount) below.
 This volume limitation does not exist in FluidSynth or BASSMIDI.

-* **Test B:** Velocity = 90.
+* **Test B:** Velocity = **90**.
 Since there is attenuation to the sound due to the lower note velocity, the LFO should be able to both amplify and attenuate the sound regardless of SoundFont synth used.

 ### Test #6: Vibrato LFO